 Some would argue that this way of seeing the world is unrealistic, but I strongly disagree.
 Regardless of whether there’s anything spiritual beyond this world, we can agree that we can’t predict the future, therefore can’t predict the outcomes of challenging situations.
 In one of the most difficult periods of my life, I lost about thirty percent of my client caseload overnight because of an issue with an insurance company (which had an issue with the practice I worked for) and didn’t know how I’d survive another six months with a meager paycheck.
 So, I decided to apply to get paneled (to be allowed to take insurance on my own) and grow the small practice I developed on the side of my nine-to-five.
 In the end, with a lot of support from people I love, I decided to go off on my own and further develop my own private practice.
 Did my downturn have a reason?
 Was I meant to expand my practice?
 I don’t think so.
 But, it was an accompanying purpose.

 So, my own motto is: Everything Happens With A Reason.
 And what I mean by that is that you have the ability to create a purpose within your struggle.
 I could’ve used that time to sulk, which I did, but eventually chose to move on because sulking was ineffective, at least in the broader picture.
 If there’s no cosmic purpose to your struggle, you can develop a more subjective one.
-Whether you’re actively utilizing resources to change your environment or even discovering which character traits you’re strengthening, all of us are able to turn metals into gold, regardless of our circumstances.
-The alchemist is internal.
+Whether you’re actively ruminating on how to utilize your resources to change your environment or even discovering which character traits you’re strengthening, all of us are able to turn metals into gold, regardless of our circumstances.
+The alchemical process is internal.

 The motto offers a sense of hope and control, the feeling that we can adapt and steer our ships in different directions, the knowledge that we don’t have to be swallowed by life’s tumultuous sea.
 It helps us remember that giving up is an option, not our destiny.
 The ancient Stoic philosopher Epictetus wrote, “It is not what happens to you, but how you react to it that matters.”
 And if character is important to you, then take all of your disappointments and remind yourself of your maturity in tolerating them, of your diminishing sense of entitlement that accompanies acceptance.
 Look at your failures in the context of your values of courage and persistence, recalling your greatness for trying.